ashishtele/ashishtele.github.io/_posts/2019-12-09-Ground_water_crisis.md

 ![center](/images/gw5.PNG)

 As you can in the above chart, these districts are expected to see a huge spike in the demand for domestic and industrial uses.
 Interestingly, all top districts belong to **Manipur** and **Meghalaya** states from northeastern India.

+Let's check out an important metric called a stage of groundwater development.
+**The stage of groundwater development** is a ratio of Annual Ground Water Draft and Net Annual Ground-Water Availability in percentage.
+[Ref](http://cgwb.gov.in/faq.html).
+The reference page gives details of the criteria for the categorization of assessment units.
+We will create a factor column for an analysis purpose.